inkognitro/react-app-tutorial/01-setup.md

 Before we start building things, I suggest cleaning up the app template a bit.

 If we look at our project we can see an `src/App.css` and an `src/index.css` file.
-Let's delete those imports in `src/index.tsx` and `src/App.tsx` and also these css files.
+Let's delete those imports in `src/index.tsx` and `src/App.tsx` and also the css files.
 We are going to solve styling issues with [styled-components](https://styled-components.com/) and here is the **why**:

 If we have look at [VueJs](https://vuejs.org), there exists a pattern called [Single File Components](https://vuejs.org/guide/scaling-up/sfc.html):